-In this article, we’ve done the hard work for you.
-First, we’ll dive into some of the most basic strategies that should be leveraged to the max.
+Knowing how to scale your ecommerce business is critical in a competitive industry.
+That is why in this article, we’ve done the hard work for you.
+First, we’ll dive into some of the most basic ecommerce business strategies that should be leveraged to the max, driving out the answer on how to scale your ecommerce business.
 Then, we’ll talk about the best apps and tools for optimizing your store so that it is ready to scale to the next level.

 Strategy 1: Be present in relevant places